Last updated 29th August, 2025

 An obvious one to start with, but probably the most important on the list.
 The finished cement between the bricks of our chimney, or the pointing between bricks, keeps the chimney structurally sound and stops water from seeping through.

-But, when this starts to corrode and breakdown naturally over time, it becomes less sturdy and allows more water into the joints, furthering the damage to the structure.
+But, when this starts to corrode and break down naturally over time, it becomes less sturdy and allows more water into the joints, furthering the damage to the structure.

-Inevitably, it's only a matter of time before this becomes too damaged to serve its purpose and then a mere gust of wind is enough to send the chimney crashing down, or at least whatever parts of it that are no longer supported by the cement.
+Inevitably, it's only a matter of time before this becomes too damaged to serve its purpose, and then a mere gust of wind is enough to send the chimney crashing down, or at least whatever parts of it that are no longer supported by the cement.

 We mentioned waterproofing in the previous point, but water doesn't only damage the structure of the chimney.
 Any water that seeps in from any part of your roof will allow water into the walls and ceilings of your home.